rkapl123/DBAddin/docs/README.md

 *   `DBMapperCUDFlagStyle`: Style for setting Excel data tables when having CUD Flags set on DBMappers.
 *   `DBMapperStandardStyle`: Style for setting Excel data tables when not having CUD Flags set on DBMappers.
 *   `DBSheetAutoname`: When inserting DBSheet Definitions, automatically name Worksheet to the table name, if this is set.
-*   `DebugAddin`: activate Info messages to debug addin.
+*   `DebugAddin`: activate Info messages to debug add-in.
 *   `DefaultDBDateFormatting`: default formatting choice for DBDate.
-*   `DefaultEnvironment`: default selected environment on startup.
+*   `DefaultEnvironment`: default selected environment on start-up.
 *   `disableSettingsDisplay`: enter a name here for settings that should not be available for viewing/editing to the user (`addin`: DBAddin.xll.config, `central`: DBAddinCentral.config, `user`: DBAddinUser.config).
 *   `DMLStatementsAllowed`: Allows DML Statements in the Ad-hoc SQL Query Tool.
 *   `DontChangeEnvironment`: prevent changing the environment selector (Non-Production environments might confuse some people or lead to errors).
 *   `ExcelVersionForPivot`: The default Version when creating DBSetQuery enabled pivot tables (see [DBFuncs User-doc](DBFuncs.md), 0=2000, 1=2002, 2=2003, 3=2007, 4=2010, 5=2013, 6=2016, 7=2019).
 *   `legacyFunctionMsg`: Alternative Message for replacing legacy functions (different language).
 *   `LocalHelp`: the path to local help files down-loadable [here](doc.zip).
 To include it, extract the package into the respective folder and assign the file accordingly.
-*   `localUpdateFolder`: For updating the DB-Addin Version, you can provide an alternative folder, where the deploy script and the files are maintained for other users.
+*   `localUpdateFolder`: For updating the DB Add-in Version, you can provide an alternative folder, where the deploy script and the files are maintained for other users.
 *   `localUpdateMessage`: For the alternative folder update, you can also provide an alternative message to display.
 *   `maxNumberMassChange`: Threshold of Number of changes in CUDFlag DBMappers to issue a warning.
-*   `repairLegacyFunctionsAutoOpen`: Set this to False if legacy DB Addin functions should not be checked/repaired on auto open of workbooks.
+*   `repairLegacyFunctionsAutoOpen`: Set this to False if legacy DB Add-in functions should not be checked/repaired on auto open of workbooks.
-*   `shortCutRefreshData`: Set this to override the default value of the refreshData context button and avoid conflicts with other addins.
+*   `shortCutRefreshData`: Set this to override the default value of the refreshData context button and avoid conflicts with other add-ins.
 For syntax see [https://msdn.microsoft.com/en-us/library/office/ff197461.aspx](https://msdn.microsoft.com/en-us/library/office/ff197461.aspx).
-*   `shortCutJumpButton`: Set this to override the default value of the jump to DBFunc/target context button and avoid conflicts with other addins.
+*   `shortCutJumpButton`: Set this to override the default value of the jump to DBFunc/target context button and avoid conflicts with other add-ins.
-*   `shortCutDeleteRow`: Set this to override the default value of the delete Row context button and avoid conflicts with other addins.
+*   `shortCutDeleteRow`: Set this to override the default value of the delete Row context button and avoid conflicts with other add-ins.
-*   `shortCutInsertRow`: Set this to override the default value of the insert Row context button and avoid conflicts with other addins.
+*   `shortCutInsertRow`: Set this to override the default value of the insert Row context button and avoid conflicts with other add-ins.
 *   `updatesDownloadFolder`: You can specify a different download folder here instead of `C:\temp\`.
 *   `updatesMajorVersion`: Usually the versions are numbered 1.0.0.x, in case this is different, the Major Version can be overridden here.
 *   `updatesUrlBase`: Here, the URL base for the update zip packages can be overridden.